 Welcome to our Grand National tips page.
 The most-watched race on the calendar and a race that seems to captivate the whole nation.
 So much so that bookmakers have got into the habit of switching their infamous new customer deals off because they know people are looking to sign up to make their ‘one bet of the year’.
 Well if this is your one bet of the year or if you follow the racing calendar throughout you have come to the right place.

 Our resident tipsters do not miss a trick all year.
 We make sure of this by getting them to place tips on our site each day to grow their popularity.
 Below you can find the views of some of our most successful tipsters on this huge race.
-Be warned though, the Grand National has a reputation of being that treacherous, that any horse is capable of crossing the finishing post first.
+Be warned though, that the Grand National has a reputation of being so treacherous, that any horse is capable of crossing the finishing post first.